Matti-Schwartz/AppA-Frontend/readme.md

 }
 ```

-In the second stage creates *Docker* the image for the Webapp.
+In the second stage creates *Docker* the image for the Web-App.
 The first step is to ensure that the default *Docker Context* is used.
 After this, *Docker Compose* builds the image.
 To make the accessable on the aws-ec2-instance which will be created in the next stage, the newly created image gets pushed to **Dockerhub**.

 ``` groovy
 stage ('Build docker image') {